 (The fact that 1,500 acres of Yellow Sea marshland, home to several endangered bird species, was devastated for this ‘green’ city is another matter.)

 But Songdo is a new kind of city: completely artificial, painstakingly designed, without a hint of decay or poverty, and nearly empty.
 It’s a human desert.
-One redditor mentions that the city has no character, but Songdo, I think, has more character than almost every other city in Korea.
+One redditor mentions that the city has no character, but Songdo, I think, has more character than almost every other city in South Korea.
 There is an oppressive, Chernobyl-like emptiness here.
 The shallowness is awesome, in both the modern and traditional sense of the word; you can almost feel that these huge buildings are only years away from being completely abandoned.

 Back in Gyeongju I actually made the acquaintance of a Songdo native (if such a person could exist).
 He was strikingly handsome, he dressed as well as anyone could have asked, and his English was impeccable, though there was very little to talk about with him, aside from how he had not been allowed to join an exclusive South Korean dating website because he apparently wasn’t good enough for it.
 No specific reason was given for his rejection.